RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.presentation.screens.tierlist/-tier-list-activity/-nav-helpers/-e-x-t-r-a_-t-i-e-r_-l-i-s-t.md

 Name of the intent extra for tier list.

-The extra must with this key must be passed to the intent when starting this activity.
+The extra with this key must be passed to the intent when starting this activity.